Bade Achhe Lagte Hain: Integration episodes

+Other media

+Reboots

-In July 2021, a sequel for the series was announced, with the title 'Bade Achhe Lagte Hain 2'.
-Nakuul Mehta was finalized as the male-lead of the sequel with character 'Ram'.
-And Disha Parmar was approached and locked by the makers, doing her second project with Mehta after seven years.
+In July 2021, a sequel was announced, with the title Bade Achhe Lagte Hain 2.
+Nakuul Mehta was finalized as the male-lead of the sequel.
+Disha Parmar was approached and locked by the makers to play the female lead, doing her second project with Mehta after seven years.

-On 12 August 2021, the first teaser for the same was unveiled featuring leads, Mehta and Parmar, as Ram Kapoor and Priya.
+On 12 August 2021, the first teaser for the same was unveiled featuring leads, Mehta and Parmar, as Ram Kapoor and Priya Sood.
 The show premiered on 30 August 2021.

+The series was announced after the ratings of Bade Achhe Lagte Hain 2 fell.
+The original leads of the previous season Mehta and Parmar were cast as the leads, marking their second collaboration with Ekta Kapoor.

+The sequel Bade Achhe Lagte Hain 4 was announced on 25 March 2025.
+It stars Harshad Chopda and Shivangi Joshi as Rishabh "Rishu" Kapoor and Bhagyashree "Bhagya" Iyer.